Electrolysis System CHLORINSITU® V Plus

-Generation of active chlorine in combination with a sodium hypochlorite solution using the vacuum process with the electrolysis system CHLORINSITU® V Plus.
+Chlorine gas in the vacuum process PLUS production of sodium hypochlorite solution with the electrolysis system CHLORINSITU® V Plus.
 Chlorination and pH value adjustment from a single system.

 From cooking salt chlorine, hydrogen and sodium hydroxide are made.
 Directly on site.

-Electrolysis Chlorine and sodium hydroxide are produced in-situ in electrolysis by passing an electric ... more in the glossary systems of type CHLORINSITU® V Plus generate ultra-pure active chlorine combined with a sodium hypochlorite solution in a vacuum process Process which allows high-purity substances (e.g. active chlorine) to be generated through the absence of oxygen and other gases. more in the glossary.
-A saturated solution of sodium chloride is produced in a salt dissolving tank, included in the scope of delivery, and this solution is then electrolysed in a diaphragm cell.
-Chloride-free sodium hydroxide and hydrogen are produced in the cathode chamber, while ultra-pure active chlorine and diluted residual Describes the ability of a substance to have a long-term effect and ... more in the glossary brine are produced in the anode chamber, separated by the diaphragm from the cathode chamber.
-The resulting ultra-pure active chlorine is further processed in two ways.
+Electrolysis Chlorine and sodium hydroxide are produced in-situ in electrolysis by passing an electric ... more in the glossary systems of type CHLORINSITU® V Plus generate ultra-pure chlorine gas combined with a sodium hypochlorite solution in a vacuum process Process which allows high-purity substances (e.g. active chlorine) to be generated through the absence of oxygen and other gases. more in the glossary.
+A saturated solution of sodium chloride is produced in a salt-dissolving tank, included in the scope of delivery, and this solution is then electrolysed in a diaphragm cell.
+Chloride-free sodium hydroxide and hydrogen are produced in the cathode chamber, while ultra-pure chlorine gas and residual Describes the ability of a substance to have a long-term effect and ... more in the glossary brine are produced in the anode chamber, separated by a diaphragm from the cathode chamber.
+The resulting ultra-pure chlorine gas is further processed in two ways.
 Firstly, it is suctioned off through an injector (included in the scope of delivery) and fully dissolved as hypochlorous acid in the water being treated (through a bypass).
 The superchlorinated water is then distributed throughout the various pools via one or more proportionately controllable motor driven ball valves.
-The vacuum is kept stable by a single frequency-controlled booster pump.
-This permits significant savings in terms of energy.
-If the complete production output is not needed, excess active chlorine can also be combined with the sodium hydroxide produced and then temporarily stored as sodium hypochlorite.
-Consequently, the system does not have to be dimensioned according to the maximum active chlorine demand but can be aligned to the average daily demand.
-Peaks in demand are met by the additional metering of sodium hypochlorite from the temporary storage, which, as with hypochlorous acid, is fed through a central injector system.
+The vacuum is kept stable by a single frequency-controlled booster pump, thereby permitting significant savings in terms of energy.
+If the complete production output is not needed, excess chlorine gas can also be combined with the sodium hydroxide produced and then temporarily stored as sodium hypochlorite.
+The system thus does not have to be dimensioned based on the maximum chlorine gas demand rather on the average daily demand.
+Peaks in demand are met by the additional metering of sodium hypochlorite from the temporary reservoir, which, as with hypochlorous acid, is fed through a central injector system.

 - Chlorination and pH adjustment with a single system